Court rules against anti-abortion protesters in New York

 The 2-1 majority also said New York faced irreparable harm absent an injunction against the Saturday morning protests at the Choices Women’s Medical Center in Jamaica because the protests, which began in 2012, could recur.

-Chief Judge Debra Ann Livingston dissented, accusing the majority of effectively creating “‘buffer zone’ equivalents, thereby threatening the ongoing suppression of legitimate First Amendment activity.”
+Chief Judge Debra Ann Livingston dissented, accusing the majority of effectively transforming the laws governing access to clinics into “‘buffer zone’ equivalents,” threatening to suppress the protesters’ legitimate First Amendment rights.

 Wednesday’s decision comes as many states and anti-abortion activists push to curb abortion access, hoping a conservative Supreme Court majority will weaken or overturn Roe v.
 Wade, the 1973 decision establishing abortion as a constitutional right.